This is part 3 of a 3-part series about the ConvertKit email editor:

 You can add links to files, such as PDFs, in your emails that your subscribers can download by clicking on them.

-If you want to customize the linked text instead of using the filename, then first just type your text as a normal paragraph.
+If you want to customize the linked text instead of using the filename, then first just type your text as normal paragraph text.
 Then highlight it > select the content block menu > select 'File':

-Upload your file when prompted, and voilร !
+Upload your file when prompted, and voilà!
 Now, your custom text is linked to the file instead of the filename.

 Videos